You will compare the performance of green binary search trees versus

 between the two tree implementations is to be accomplished by providing

-the command line options -v (vanilla bst) and -r (red-black tree).
+the command line options -g (green tree) and -r (AVL tree).
 Here

 is an example call to your interpreter:

 where corpus is a file of text and commands is the name of a file which

 contains a sequence of commands.
 In executing this call, you would read

 the words found in corpus, store them into a simple binary search tree,